Vivinsati – A Kaurava – Indian Mythology

 Vivinsati fought with great valor during the Kurukshetra War, displaying his archery skills and combat expertise on several occasions.
 As one of the sons of Dhritarashtra, he bore the responsibility of defending his family’s honor and supporting his elder brother Duryodhana in the Kauravas’ attempt to secure victory over the Pandavas.

 The Mahabharata describes several instances where Vivinsati engaged in fierce combat with prominent Pandava warriors, such as Arjuna, Bheema, and Yudhishthira.
-He, along with other key Kaurava figures like Duryodhana, Karna, Dushasana, and Ashwatthama, was part of the main offensive forces that sought to bring down the Pandavas and claim the throne of Hastinapura.
+He, along with other key Kaurava figures like Duryodhana, Karna, Dushasana, and Ashwatthama – Son of Drona, was part of the main offensive forces that sought to bring down the Pandavas and claim the throne of Hastinapura.
+For an overview of Vivinsati and his brothers’ roles in the war, see the full listing of Kaurava entities.

 However, like the majority of his brothers, Vivinsati’s fate was sealed as the Kauravas’ side began to fall in the war.
-The Pandavas, supported by their allies and guided by Krishna, gradually gained the upper hand in battle.
+The Pandavas, supported by their allies and guided by Krishna – An Incarnation of Vishnu, gradually gained the upper hand in battle.
 Many of the Kaurava brothers, including Vivinsati, were destined to meet their end in battle, particularly at the hands of Bheema, who had sworn to kill all of Duryodhana’s brothers after their public humiliation of Draupadi in the dice game.

 Slain by Bheema